 Keyword research is a process where you identify the best keywords for your business and marketing campaign.

 When we say that all content is strategic, we mean that we need to write our content to align with what our ideal customers are searching for.
 Finding the right keyword phrases will help you create content that speaks to your target audience and may dominate the search results.

 There are three things you need to understand about search:

 - What phrases or questions people use to search

 - Why they are searching in the first place

 - If the phrase has multiple meanings, what the intent of the search is to them

-Next, you need to understand the reason your audience is searching – the why.
+Next, you need to understand the reason your audience is searching – the why, or now called search intent.
 By knowing the intent of the search, you can create the right content that will encourage them to read and take your desired action.